tayoky/stanix/miscellaneous/build.md

 - `--with-sysroot=XXX` precise a custom sysroot path
 - `--with-CC=XXX` use a custom c compiler
 - `--with-LD=XXX` use a custom linker
-- `--with-NASM=XXX` use a custom assembler NOTE : the assembler must use the intel syntax and make 64 buts objects files
+- `--with-NASM=XXX` use a custom assembler NOTE : the assembler must use the intel syntax and make 64 bits objects files

 # installing programs
 for the moment, any program you want to install must be put into `./initrd/bin/` in the repo